nodesman/couchbase-mobile-portal/md-docs/ready/guides/sync-gateway/sg-accel/sg-accel-example.md

 permalink: guides/sync-gateway/accelerator/example/index.html
 ---

-In this guide, we will setup a Sync Gateway and Sync Gateway Accelerator with the basic configurations.

-## Prerequisites

 Prior to installing Sync Gateway Accelerator you must have a running instance of Sync Gateway persisting documents to Couchbase Server.
-We will assume the following components have already been configured.
+In this guide, we will assume the following components have already been configured.

 - A Couchbase Server cluster is up and running with a bucket called "data_bucket".
 A bucket cannot be renamed so if you already have a bucket with a different name that's ok.
-You'll have to make sure to write down the correct name in the following steps of this guide.
+You'll have to replace it with your bucket name where applicable in the following steps of this guide.

     ![](img/sg-accel-data-bucket.png)

-    This bucket contains a few thousand documents that were added through the Sync Gateway REST API.
+    As you can see on this image, the bucket contains a few thousand documents that were added through the Sync Gateway REST API.

 - A Sync Gateway instance persisting the documents to the data bucket.